dvreeze/sudoku/hibernate-strategy.md

 or indirectly) call service layer methods.
 This way it becomes more clear where the performance costs are, where transactional boundaries are, etc.

+One last note about these immutable model classes:
+* they should depend on nothing else in the code base
+  * that is, JPA entities depend on immutable model classes for conversions from JPA to immutable model
+  * but not the other way around; the model knows nothing about JPA
+* often we want to expose model data as JSON, XML etc.
+  * consider introducing separate classes for those concerns
+  * recall the *single responsibility* principle in *SOLID*
+  * for example, a JPA entity is a *Java representation of a database table row*, no more, no less
+  * and a JAXB-annotated class is a *Java representation of XML data*, etc.
+  * mixing these concerns in the same data class quickly becomes a mess

 ## Using jOOQ where JPA/Hibernate offers less value